Public trust posture

 Data

-Identity claims and account linkage
+Identity claims (email, name, avatar) and account linkage

 Provider